onderonur/tmdb-explorer-react-redux/README.md

 Also, [material-ui](https://material-ui.com/) has released the version 4 and it has some cool hooks like `useTheme` to style your components and `useMediaQuery`.
 I've always liked CSS-in-JS and this approach with hooks is one of my favorites.

-### Hot Reloading

-Hot reloading is enabled for both react components and redux reducers.
-With this configuration, you can change your components and don't lose the state in the store.

 ### Development

 To run the project go to [TMDB](https://developers.themoviedb.org/3) and get an `api_key`.
 Copy and paste that `api_key` as `REACT_APP_API_KEY=<your_api_key>` in `.env` file without `<` and `>`.